 Regardless of your project's scope, Bill Breneman Photography can produce high-resolution images for whatever needs you have: web site illustrations; marketing or public relations projects; corporate communications pieces, etc. Most projects take a few short days, depending on business volume.
 If you need images for a printed piece such as catalogs or brochures and face deadlines, please allow for an extra few days, just to be safe.
 Early is never too early enough, but late is always too late.
 Keep in mind that if an item or container gets noticeably damaged in transit, Bill will return it, requesting a newer, better one for the shoot.
-After all, you want your product to look great - and Bill wants the image to look great!
+After all, you want your product to look great - and Bill wants your images to look great!
 Give yourself a few extra days, just to be safe.

 What you get...

 Quality customer service from start to finish; detailed product or shoot site preparation; comprehensive post-production work, removing dust and other imperfections; secure re-packing of items (if applicable) and CD/s (or Thumb drives) for return shipment; prompt online delivery and turnaround; free online display and digital archiving; and a variety of different background options, including (but not limited to) white, black, wood and reflection.

 Shipping Tips (For Product Photography and Packaged Food Items)